North Ockendon, Havering

 The village became part of Hornchurch urban district in 1935, hence its present inclusion within Greater London.

-North Ockendon Hall was destroyed during the Second World War; its medieval moat is now part of Hall Farm.
+North Ockendon Hall was destroyed during the Second World War; its medieval moat (shown in the photo above) is now part of Hall Farm.
 The farm is a flower nursery, while the moat is popular with anglers.

-After decades of decline, North Ockendon is growing again, with the construction of St Mary’s Court accompanying the restoration of the church in 2003.
+After decades of decline, North Ockendon grew a little in 2003 – within the constraints of its green belt and conservation area protection – with the construction of St Mary’s Court accompanying the restoration of the church.

 Havering’s outdoor pursuits centre Stubbers lies a mile to the west, although the house that gave the estate its name was demolished in 1960.
 The much larger settlement of South Ockendon falls within the district of Thurrock, in Essex.